 To cultivate globally engaged and civically active youth in and around the Allegheny county area through a neighborhood-wide movement that will engage a groundswell of teenagers in international, reflective, and experiential global experiences.

-The Hill District Global Engagement Project builds on 4 years of pilot projects, and collaborations with organizational partners at the Hill House Association, the Center that Cares, the Ujamaa Collective, the Hill District Consensus Group, Milliones University Prep High School, and the Hill District Education Council.
+The Hill District Global Engagement Coalition builds on 4 years of pilot projects and collaborations with organizational partners at the Hill House Association, Center that CARES, the Ujamaa Collective, the Hill District Consensus Group, Milliones University Prep High School, and the Hill District Education Council.
 To date, we’ve hosted over 100 young people from all over the world in the Hill District through service and learning, and we’ve sent over 50 youth from the Hill District to communities in Northern Ireland, Jamaica, and Ghana.

 The Pittsburgh Global Engagement Project

 The Pittsburgh Global Engagement Project will enable underrepresented young people throughout the Allegheny County area to gain access to global educational and volunteer opportunities previously denied them due to the disparities in global education between the wealthy and the poor.

 Building Community Bridges breaks down network-barriers through a series of workshops with young adults from urban and rural communities and provides them with a safe space to explore issues of identity, power, and privilege together.
 The open dialogue will give students the opportunity to explore their biases, and the biases expressed in the media, that often define who they and their communities are.
 The participants volunteer in each community and then engage in an Amizade service program outside the confines of Pennsylvania, as way to encourage them to continue to travel, learn, and experience communities beyond their home.

 - A week of service and learning in Pittsburgh

 - Amizade wins grant to bridge rural and urban communities

 - Amizade brings another group of young people from Northern Ireland to the U.S.